PrimeTech100/Attendance-System-By-python/README.md

 # Attendance-System-By-python
-This is my first Python group project
+This is my first year Python group project